-The Group has developed key risk appetite statements which apply on an on-going basis.
+The Group has developed key risk appetite statements for each subsidiary which apply on an on-going basis.
 The Risk Management Function reviews the Group's actual risk exposure against the overall stated risk appetite on a regular basis, at least quarterly.